Flux core welders have changed everything for the DIY welder and small shops

 - Owners report wire feed issues

-The Lotos MIG140 offers a solid aluminum wire feed drive that mounts 4-inch and 8-inch spools.
+The Lotos MIG140 offers a solid aluminum feed drive that mounts 4-inch and 8-inch spools.
 This machine is designed to run on 120 volt input power, which lets you plug in just about anyplace.
-Lotos includes a gas regulator for true gas MIG capability in addition to the wire feed flux core welding ability.
+Lotos includes a gas regulator for true gas MIG capability in addition to the flux core welding ability.

 This machine also has the ability to run a spool gun with aluminum wire for MIG welding aluminum.
 It’s got dual digital displays, one that displays the wire speed an the other one shows the current level.
 The Lotos MIG140 incorporates a 2T/4T switch that functions as a torch lock.